victoriastuart/CV/README.md

 - oncogenomics
 - pathways/networks

-Supplementing this experience is my acquisition of more recent training/expertise in program- ming and bioinformatics.
+Supplementing this experience is my acquisition of more recent training/expertise in programming and bioinformatics.
 My more recent work (Jan 2014 - present) predominantly revolves
 around:

 ### Machine Learning: